csparkresearch/csparkresearch.github.io/_posts/2019-06-23-interactive-schematics.md

   + BMP280:0 - Temperature read from a connected BMP280 sensor
   + BMP280:1 - PRESSURE read from a connected BMP280 sensor
   + BMP280:2 - HUMIDITY read from a connected BME280 sensor
+  + Many more sensors in the above format. eg. `MPU6050:5`
-+ Check out the animation below on how to insert a WG waveform generator element
++ Check out the animation below on how to insert a WG waveform generator element.
+The ID is being set to WG, but simply writing WG will also do the job.

 ![](/assets/blog/interactive-schematics/create-wg.gif){:class="ui image huge lightbox" }